March 9, 2025

 The peace of Christ be with you all.
 And also with you.

-(Gifts may be made online via debit or credit card using the QR code on the back of the bulletin)
+(Gifts may be made online via debit or credit card using the QR code on the back of this bulletin)

 MEAL